Russia, Ukraine to meet for possible peace talks, Putin puts nuclear forces on alert

-The Kremlin invited Ukraine’s government to peace talks on the Belarusian border on February 27 to halt the Russian onslaught following an attack on Ukraine on February 24.
-At the same time Russian President Vladimir Putin ordered Russia’s nuclear forces to a high alert status claiming he was responding to “aggressive acts” by Nato members on Russia’s borders.
+The Kremlin invited Ukraine’s government to peace talks on the Belarusian border on February 27 to halt the Russian onslaught following its attack on Ukraine on February 24.
+At the same time Russian President Vladimir Putin ordered Russia’s nuclear forces to a high alert status, claiming he was responding to “aggressive acts” by Nato members on Russia’s borders.

 “The politicians agreed that the Ukrainian delegation would meet the Russian one without preconditions at the Ukraine-Belarus border, near the Pripyat River,” Ukrainian President Volodymyr Zelenskiy’s office said in a statement after a call between the Ukrainian and Belarusian presidents.